 - Acquisition: creating an account

-- Inquiry: actions that denote purchasing intent, such as product detail views, or interest, such as estimate requests
+- Inquiry: actions that denote purchasing intent, such as product detail views or interest, to estimate requests.

 - Engagement: engagement with on-site media, including viewing infographics and product demo videos